Policies & Procedures

 Documentation of Certification

-Upon the successful completion of the examination(s) given at the conclusion of any certification training program, the participant’s name, home address, and company affiliation will be registered in the official registry of certified highway technicians for the appropriate certification level.
+Upon the successful completion of the examination(s) given at the conclusion of any three-year certification training program, the participant’s name, home address, and company affiliation will be registered in the official registry of certified highway technicians for the appropriate certification level.
+A successful completion of the examination includes a 70% grade or higher.
+If the technician receives this 70% or higher exam grade, they are certified on that exam date in the appropriate certification level where they attended class/recertification exam.
+The Highway Technician Certification Program will update the database with grades as soon as the original exams are received in the office.
+There is a lag in time from the date the exam is taken and when the grade can be processed, which can be up to two weeks.
 The University of Wisconsin-Platteville Highway Technician Certification Program (HTCP) maintains the official registry housed in the HTCP Certification Feed.
 It is anticipated that many workers will hold multiple certifications.
 Each certified technician will be given a wallet-size I.D. card that covers all areas of certification sent out annually, after the completion of a season (approximately August timeframe).

 Renewing certifications is necessary every three years.
 The Highway Technician Certification Program (HTCP) will email a recertification notice to the certified technician at his or her last known email address, and to the firm or agency of employment, prior to the expiration date of the highest level of certification obtained.
 A certified technician is responsible for obtaining recertification and must register for recertification before the expiration date of the highest certification level obtained.